The Digital Economy: Effective Supply Chain Management

 By the end of the course, you’ll be able to:

-Identify and understand the impact of the digital economy on structure and function of a supply chain, recognising opportunities to reduce cost and create value in your own professional context.
+Identify as well as understand the impact of the digital economy on structure as well as function of a supply chain, recognising opportunities to reduce cost as well as create value in your own professional context.

-Demonstrate and recognising the impact of the digital economy when taking an informed approach to decisions such as outsourcing and quality management.
+Demonstrate as well as recognising the impact of the digital economy when taking an informed approach to decisions such as outsourcing as well as quality management.

 Develop your ethical awareness as a manager.

-This course is intended for anyone who wants to learn about the effect the digital era is having on supply chains, customers and other stakeholders.
+This course is intended for anyone who wants to learn about the effect the digital era is having on supply chains, customers as well as other stakeholders.
 No previous experience of studying supply chain management is required, but some basic knowledge of how businesses work would be beneficial.

-Find further information about OU registration, the assessment module and MBA in the entry requirements.
+Find further information about OU registration, the assessment module as well as MBA in the entry requirements.